Frequently Asked Questions

 My bears are not intended for ANYONE under the age of 14... that includes children of the human variety as well as your furry kids.
 It's a safety issue more than anything else (glass eyes, small metal parts inside, steel weighting, other choking hazards).

-Accidents will happen... and if you tell me that your little one (any age) fell in love with a bear and claimed it as their own-- that she (or he) carried that bear everywhere until his eye popped off and his fur fell out leaving bare spots-- I won't be mad.
+Accidents will happen.
+If you tell me that your little one (any age) fell in love with a bear and claimed it as their own-- that she (or he) carried that bear everywhere until his eyes popped off and his fur wore away, leaving bare spots-- I won't be mad.
 I'll keep patching up that bear for his kid as long as there are enough parts to thatch together.
-If the day comes when that little bear just can't go on-- when things fall apart and the center cannot hold-- I'll do my best to find similar fur to attempt a reproduction.
+If the day comes when that little bear just can't go on-- when things fall apart and the center cannot hold-- I'll do my best to find similar fur to attempt a reproduction of the same bear.
 Nothing gets me choked up like a kid being permanently parted from their beloved teddybear. ♥

 I love the way children love their bears.
 I won't judge you for failing to keep a bear in "Mint" or "collectible" condition.
 It means more to me that someone made him special and he was "real" for them.
 I still have great memories of all of my stuffed animals from my childhood...
 I loved my bears until their fur fell off and they had been patched and washed a hundred times.

 Can I get replacement tags?